-- Staff must not retain information or keep copies.
-It is very important that all original documents and information is locked in a secure place.
-This information must not leave the college premises. - Safeguarding records will be kept until 25th birthday of the student and will then be destroyed.
+- Staff must not retain safeguarding information or record it on pro-monitor.
+It is very important that all information is secure.
+The college uses the software platform Safeguard to manage its safeguarding records. - Safeguarding records will be kept until 25th birthday of the student and will then be destroyed.

-5. Support for Staff
+Support for Staff

-- This policy and procedure is available to all staff via the staff intranet. - Training is provided at induction, within probationary period and refreshed every three years with regular emails and updates on a monthly basis. - Dealing with an allegation of abuse can be particularly distressing.
+- This policy and procedure is available to all staff via the staff intranet. - Training is provided at induction, within probationary period and refreshed every three years with regular e-bulletins and updates on a monthly basis. - Recognising a concern with a student and the impact this could have could be upsetting to staff.
 Staff who are affected as such can request support through their Line Manager, Safeguarding Manager or HR. - Specific roles within the college i.e. Pastoral Support Mentors, Counsellors, Safeguarding Manager and Deputy Safeguarding Manager receive regular supervision sessions